From Dark Corner to DOT-COM:

 However, computers are distributed voting machines that

-those computers offers an eventual, potential lower cost than finding,
+computers offers an eventual, potential lower cost than finding, equipping,

-equipping, staffing, and operating polling places.
-(Election officials today
+staffing, and operating polling places.
+(Election officials today differ on

-differ on what costs more: finding polling places or finding poll workers.)
+what costs more: finding polling places or finding poll workers.)
+Proponents

-Proponents contend that these lower costs will become a reality particularly
+contend that these lower costs will become a reality particularly when so many

-when so many people are online that it is no longer necessary to have as many
+people are online that it is no longer necessary to have as many traditional

-traditional polling places.
-OLV proponents argue that voting by Internet
+polling places.
+OLV proponents argue that voting by Internet offers lower costs

-offers lower costs associated with counting votes, printing ballots, and
+associated with counting votes, printing ballots, and storing voting equipment.

-storing voting equipment.
-Proponents concede that the costs of server
+Proponents concede that the costs of server hardware, network hardware,

 "Give a kid a hammer and all the world is a

-in the United States, most with some type of Internet connection.
-With all
+the United States, most with some type of Internet connection.
+With all those

 opportunities, giving access to campaign finance information, and allowing